jacobrread/OO_hw1/hw1/README.md

 one or two lengths.
 It seems like cheating a little bit with the triangles, but 1/2 base * height is conveniently the area formula for every triangle.
 In the assignment instructions it didn't specify that the side lengths had to be use, so sorry not sorry Trey.

+## Dependencies
+The only dependency I am using is 'Newtonsoft.json' which is easily available on Visual Studio.